moritz-s/Pyoelectricity/README.md

 - _Example1.ipynb_ A simple example demonstrating the use of our script to calculate ephaptic interactions.

 - _test-extField.ipynb_ Test cases for the impact of an extracellular field via pyoelectricity.py (_generalized activating function_):

+- _Pinceau.ipynb_ Calculation and plot of the pinceau synapse.

 - _end-end.py_ Calculates the examples of end-end synapses.
 - _end-end-plots.ipynb_ Generates the figures for end-end synapses.